Thursday, 29 January 2015

 Wednesday 14th April 2004

-Due to the poor weather I was not in a hurry to leave the Black Sail Hut, but when I eventually left I headed up and over the Black Sail Pass.
-There is a good path from Ennerdale with some good, brief moments on rock up to the top of the pass where a rusting gate sits in the middle, but with no fence either side of it, though as Wainwright said: “Only a fanatical purist would think of using it.”
-I had never been on the path on the other side of the pass before and I was surprised to find it badly eroded in places with deep channels, but a well-constructed path in other places.
-I have never been back to this path to see whether these channels have been filled in and a more hard-wearing path with better drainage constructed.
+Due to the poor weather I was not in a hurry to leave Black Sail Hut, but when I eventually left I headed up and over the Black Sail Pass.
+There is a good path up from Ennerdale with some fun, though brief moments on rock before reaching the top of the pass where a rusting gate sits in the middle, but with no fence either side of it, and as Wainwright said: “Only a fanatical purist would think of using it.”
+I had never been on the path on the other side of the pass before and I was surprised to find it badly eroded in places with deep channels, while other paths in the Lake District are well-constructed.
+I have never been back to this path since to see whether these channels have been filled in and a more hard-wearing path with better drainage constructed.
 I would imagine that this is exactly the sort of thing that the interested parties should be trying to fix.

 The dale I was descending into was Mosedale, one of several dales with that name in the Lake District, but this is the most famous and I found it to be a quiet and nondescript valley, and in the low cloud it had a secluded feeling as if it was far from the hustle and bustle that was actually just around the corner at Wasdale Head.
-Before me was the Dorehead Screes, an infamous scree run that from, where I was descending, looked to be a vertical drop.
-Although I have walked past the top of the screes several times I have still never climbed or descended the Dorehead Screes so I have still no idea how anyone can walk either up or down them.
-This walk is the only time that I have ever been in Mosedale and that must surely be reason enough to make a return visit in order to explore this delightful little valley.
+Before me was the Dorehead Screes, an infamous scree run that, from where I was descending, looked to be a vertical drop.
+Although I have walked past the top of the screes several times, I have still never climbed or descended the Dorehead Screes so I have no idea how anyone can walk either up or down them.
+In fact, this walk is the only time that I have ever been in Mosedale and that must surely be reason enough to make a return visit in order to explore this delightful little valley.

 Mosedale leads into Wasdale Head, a familiar starting point for many walkers, particularly those preparing to climb Scafell Pike, but at this time it was a place that I had never been to before due to the absence of a Youth Hostel at this northern end of Wasdale.
 From Wasdale Head I proceeded along the bridlepath to what is undoubtedly the most frequently visited mountain pass in the Lake District: Sty Head.
 There are three paths up to Sty Head Pass marked on the Ordnance Survey map, but on the ground there is only two, an easy, direct route across the slopes of Great Gable and a valley route.
-I was expecting well-constructed paths up to Sty Head, but after missing the turning onto the easier route the path that I was on seemed to deteriorate into a barely perceptible path that followed the valley bottom over and beside many streams.
+I was expecting well-constructed paths up to Sty Head, but after missing the turning onto the easier route the path I was on seemed to deteriorate to become barely perceptible along the valley bottom over and beside many streams.

 With the weather worsening and time advancing I rushed along the road between Seathwaite and Seatoller and then hurried up the old toll road to Honister Hause.
-Since a road passes over this pass it holds less interest and besides, I was still climbing.
-From Honister I followed a disused tramway to a disused Drum House where I turned left continuing to climb until just before reaching the two thousand feet mark, and the highest point on the walk, I branched right onto the path that took me down to the top of Loft Beck.
-Having successfully braved the poor weather on the slopes of Grey Knotts and Brandreth I descended steeply into Ennerdale beside Loft Beck and proceeded along the valley the short distance back to Black Sail Youth Hostel.
+Since a road goes over this pass it holds less interest for me and besides, I was still climbing.
+From Honister I followed a disused tramway to an old Drum House where I turned left to continue to climb until just before reaching the two thousand feet mark, and the highest point on the walk, where I branched right onto the path that took me down to the top of Loft Beck.
+Having successfully braved the poor weather on the northern slopes of Grey Knotts and Brandreth I descended steeply into Ennerdale beside Loft Beck and proceeded along the valley the short distance back to Black Sail Youth Hostel.
 Despite the poor weather this had been an interesting walk on routes that I had not taken before, and in places not taken since.
 The passes were not as windy as they could have been and instead I was able to build up my experience and consequently my confidence in my ability to walk over the fells in bad weather.

 Great Gable and Scafell Pike